Shaylin & Germán – Bio

 Shaylin Sluzalis and Germán Parodi

-Shaylin Sluzalis, is one of the nation’s youngest Executive Directors and a young leader in disability rights.
-Shaylin is a native to Pennsylvania and is a life-long disability rights advocate, born and raised by the Independent Living movement.
-Being raised equally alongside her older sister Brittani who lives with intellectual, developmental, and physical disabilities.
-Shaylin’s path to disability rights advocacy started from inside her home, seeing life through her sister's lense, and advocating for her equal inclusion and opportunities in all aspects of life.
+Shaylin Sluzalis, is one of the nation’s youngest Executive Directors starting at age 24, and is a young leader in disability rights.
+Shaylin grew up in rural Pennsylvania and now lives in Philadelphia, and is a life-long disability rights advocate, born and raised by the Independent Living movement.
+Shaylin has invisible disabilities, but she identifies most as being Brittani’s sister who lives with intellectual, developmental, and physical disabilities.
+Growing up equally alongside her sister led Shaylin to the path of disability rights advocacy starting from inside her home, seeing life through Brittani’s lens, and advocating with her for her equal inclusion and opportunities in all aspects of life.

 Knowing that Shaylin’s life could have been drastically different had her sister been institutionalized at a young age as medical professionals advised her parents.
-She has dedicated her life advocating to end the institutional bias, and making systems change that allow all people with disabilities to have the right to live in the community with the services and supports needed to live independently- just as her sister Brittani has been able to for the past 25+ years.
+She has dedicated her life advocating to end the institutional bias, and making systems change that allow all people with disabilities to have the right to live in the community with the services and supports needed to live independently- just as her sister Brittani has been able to all her life.